Queen's University at Kingston: Libraries, museums, and galleries

-Queen's University Libraries include six campus libraries and an archives in six facilities housing 2.2 million physical items and 400,000 electronic resources, including e-books, serial titles and databases.
+Queen's University Libraries include six campus libraries and archives in six facilities housing 2.2 million physical items and 400,000 electronic resources, including e-books, serial titles and databases.
 The library's budget in 2007–2008 was $18.1 million, with $9.8 million dedicated to acquisitions.
 The libraries are Bracken Health Sciences Library, Education Library, Lederman Law Library, Stauffer Humanities and Social Sciences Library, and Engineering & Science Library.
 The W.D.
-Jordan Rare Books and Special Collections Library notably harbors early-dated books from 1475 to 1700.
+Jordan Rare Books and Special Collections Library notably harbors early dated books from 1475 to 1700.
 The Engineering & Science Library and the W.D.
 Jordan Rare Books and Special Collections Library share facilities, known as Douglas Library.
 Since 1981, the Queen's University archives has been housed in Kathleen Ryan Hall.
 The archive manages, preserves, conserves, and makes accessible the information assets and historical record of the university.
 In addition to the university's archive, Kathleen Ryan Hall also houses the City of Kingston's archives.

 Queen's operates the Miller Museum of Geology, an earth-science teaching museum which features an Earth Science and Geological Collections of 10,000 minerals and 865 fossils, as well as an exhibit of the geology of the Kingston area.
 The museum is largely used as an earth-science teaching museum for local schools and natural-science interest groups in eastern Ontario.
 The permanent exhibits feature dinosaurs, dinosaur eggs, fossils of early multi-celled animals, and land tracks fossilized from 500 million years ago.

 Queen's art collections are housed at the Agnes Etherington Art Centre.
 The art centre owes its namesake to Agnes Etherington, whose house was donated to the university and is used as an art museum, attached to the main art centre.
 Opened in 1957, it contains over 14,000 works of art, including works by Rembrandt and Inuit art.
 The university's student body and faculty run the Union Gallery, an art gallery opened in 1994.
 The gallery is dedicated to the promotion of student and contemporary art.